 SECTION 908.
 Personnel Commission: Established.

-There shall be a Personnel Commission consisting of seven (7) members none of whom, while a member of the Commission, or for a period of one (1) year after he has ceased for any reason to be a member, shall be eligible for appointment to any salaried office or employment in the service of the City.
+There shall be a Personnel Commission consisting of seven (7) members none of whom, while a member of the Commission, or for a period of one (1) year after the term has ceased for any reason to be a member, shall be eligible for appointment to any salaried office or employment in the service of the City.

 SECTION 909.
 Personnel Commission: Powers and Duties.